Bui-Thanh-Liem/test-backend/README.md

 # Backend Project

 ## Overview

-This is a backend application built with **NestJS**, using **TypeORM** for database interaction, **Redis** for caching and **JWT** for authentication.
-The project supports product management, user management, catalogs and authentication with internationalization support for Vietnamese (`vi`) and English (`en`).
-It includes features like product liking, caching for performance optimization and modular architecture.
+This is a backend application built with **NestJS**, using **TypeORM** for database interaction, **Redis** for caching, and **JWT** for authentication.
+The project supports product management, user management, catalogs, and authentication with internationalization support for Vietnamese (`vi`) and English (`en`).
+It includes features like product liking, caching for performance optimization, and modular architecture.

 ## Setup & Installation Instructions

 ### Prerequisites
 - **Node.js**: Version 18.x or higher
 - **MySQL**: Version 8.x or higher
 - **Redis**: Version 6.x or higher
 - **npm**: Version 8.x or higher

 ### Installation
 1. **Clone the Repository**:
    ```bash
    git clone <repository-url>
    cd backend
    ```

 2. **Install Dependencies**:
    ```bash
    npm install
    ```

 3. **Configure Environment Variables**:
    - Create a `.env` file for production or `.env.dev` for development in the project root.
    - Example `.env` configuration:
      ```env